VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 When thinking about VoIP applications for your organization, consider how users actually need to communicate with each other, customers, and partners.
 For instance, when replacing a traditional PBX, you might opt for a more cost-effective cloud PBX instead.

-In some cases, your team might not need the most advanced features immediately, but the advantage of VoIP is that they’re available when you want them.
+Sometimes, your team might not need the most advanced features immediately, but the advantage of VoIP is that they’re available when you want them.

 Related: What Is a Contact Center?
 Definition, Features, and Uses